Perception and Perceptual Illusions

 Posted May 01, 2013

-One time, when I was in high school, my friend switched sodas on me.
+When I was in high school, my friend switched sodas on me one day.
 I thought I was taking a swig of Coca Cola, but he had replaced it with cream soda.
 I immediately spit it out, thinking it tasted horrible.
 But I generally like cream soda.
-So what gives?
-The short answer is that my “top down” processing conflicted with the “bottom up” sensory input.
-To understand what I mean by this, let’s take a moment to think about perception.
+Why is this?
+The short answer is that my “top-down” processing conflicted with the “bottom-up” sensory input.
+To understand what I mean, let’s think about perception.
 After clarifying, I will help you “see” what I mean with some common perceptual illusions.

 Let’s start with a simple example.
-Look at the picture below.
-If you have not seen this picture before, your eyes will scan around the dots.
-Subconsciously, your mind is bringing templates to match the patterns.
-When the match happens, the object “pops” out at you!
-(The answer is at the end).
+When you look at a picture, your eyes will scan around.
+Subconsciously, your mind is bringing templates to match patterns.
+When the match happens, the object “pops” out at you.
 Interestingly enough, once you see it you can’t “unsee” it.
 It just is there.

-In the above map outlining the processes, you will see the that there are “rules” next to the “hypothesis generator” box.
+In the above map outlining the processes, you will see that there are “rules” next to the “hypothesis generator” box.
 These refer to the ways in which basic sensory inputs are categorized and organized.
 For example, when looking at black and white lines, some of our vision receptors fire at vertical lines and others at horizontal lines.
 The rules form the patterns that organize the basic sensory input.
-For example, some neurons fire in response to contrast, which in turn can get processed as motion if patterned in a particular ways, such as in this example.
+For example, some neurons fire in response to contrast, which in turn can get processed as motion if patterned in particular ways.

-Finally, conceptual knowledge is key.
-If you play a lot of chess, this depiction will immediately jump out at you as “checkmate”, whereas if you do not play the game, it will be a confusing arrangement of vaguely familiar pieces.
-(If you are somewhat familiar with the game, you might question if this is in fact checkmate—it is).
-Likewise, you are able to see these words without effort, but if this had been written in Chinese the experience likely would be of odd shapes and symbols but no meaning.
+Conceptual knowledge is key.
+If you play a lot of chess, a certain depiction will immediately jump out at you as a checkmate, whereas if you do not play the game, it will be a confusing arrangement of vaguely familiar pieces.
+(If you are somewhat familiar with the game, you might question if you are in checkmate).
+Likewise, you are able to see words without effort, but if it had been written in Chinese, the experience likely would be of odd shapes and symbols with no meaning.

-The bottom line is that as you go about your life, you are constantly (and unconsciously) organizing sensory inputs via rules and then matching them to your perceptual knowledge, which in turn is then translated, analyzed and manipulated via conceptual knowledge, at least when you are surprised or in need of deeper understanding what you are seeing.
-It is one of those everyday things that we should occassionally remind ourselves how awesome it really is.
+The bottom line is that as you go about your life, you are constantly (and unconsciously) organizing sensory inputs via rules and then matching them to your perceptual knowledge, which in turn is then translated, analyzed, and manipulated via conceptual knowledge, at least when you are surprised or in need of deeper understanding about what you are seeing.
+It is one of those everyday things that we should occasionally remind ourselves about how awesome it really is.